oxmaulmike2581/SFTool/README.md

 * SFTool.exe model_hash output_dir

 ##### Where:
-* model_hash - last 32 characters from URL
+* model_hash - the whole URL or last 26/27/32 characters from URL (length depends on model; some models have unique hashes).
 * output_dir *(optional)* - path where output files should be located

 <hr />